sohrb/job-finder/README.md

 # Quera Job Finder

-A bot that grabs jobs posted on https://quera.ir/magnet/jobs
+A web scraper that finds jobs posted on https://quera.ir/magnet/jobs
 ![demo](demo.gif)

 ## How to use